 Many assume that consuming healthy foods automatically leads to weight loss, but this is untrue.
 Overeating healthy food can still result in weight gain.
 Therefore, it is essential to maintain portion control, even with nutritious options.

-It can be hard to distinguish between “healthy habits” and “fat loss habits,” but it’s important.
+It can be hard to distinguish between “healthy habits” and “fat loss habits,” but it’s essential.

 This is also true of exercise – people can’t seem to agree on the best type of exercise.